Share this Article

 You are well underway on your renovation—either finishing design, or about to start construction.

 Your project will advance faster.
-A major pro of having started the renovation process is that your project is probably advancing faster as coronavirus develops.
-All contractors (including Bolster) do good to double down on the energy and coordination necessary to give your project a higher than average pace.
+A major pro of having started the renovation process is that your project probably advanced faster as the situation developed.
+All contractors (including Bolster) did well to double down on the energy and coordination necessary to give your project a higher than average pace.

 You likely have your fixtures and fittings.
 Your product orders may have already been placed.
 Therefore, if there are supply chain issues further down the line, you are likely top of the list and/or your products are already stored in a warehouse.

 The hardest decision has been made.
 Sometimes the hardest part of a renovation is actually deciding to commit to one.
-Since your renovation is already underway, you won’t waste additional energy on considering whether you should do it now, or hold off!
-Reach out to your team if you have specific questions, and be sure to know what the contingency plan is.
+Since your renovation is already underway, you won’t waste additional energy on considering whether you should do it now or hold off!
+Reach out to your team if you have specific questions, and be sure to know what the contingency or remobilization plan is.
+Bolster has released its Covid-19 Remobilization Guidelines to its homeowners, partners, and subcontractors, and encourages sharing this resource with those in the industry in order to promote safe and effective work environments.

-Your project may have to abruptly come to a halt.
-If there were to be a lockdown or quarantine in NYC, your project would likely come to a halt.
+Your project is likely currently be on hold.
+Due to the “pause” order, all non-essential work, including construction, has come to a halt.
 There are always cost implications to demobilizing and mobilizing a project, which comes with its own headaches.
-The programming of subs can be the hardest one here because your project is probably on a roll, and a start-and-stop means that your project manager will have to re-book all of your subs.
+The programming of subs can be the hardest one here because your project was probably on a roll, and a start-and-stop means that your project manager will have to re-book all of your subs.
 However, as mentioned above, good contractors already have in place an accelerated plan, and those with volume will get priority for remobilization.

 You may pay more for protection.
-Your site, whether it’s a single-family brownstone or in an apartment or condo building, will have to be protected accordingly from coronavirus.
+Your site, whether it’s a single-family brownstone or in an apartment or condo building, will have to be protected accordingly from the risks of Covid-19.
 Unfortunately, there may be additional costs associated with this.

 Your project may be more at risk for overtime or injuries.
 If your general contractor is moving faster than normal, there may be overtime implications and/or the risk of injuries (overworked field teams are more likely to be injured due to fatigue).